jozseftiborcz/haraka_enforce_route_by_ip/README.md

 ## Example setup

 Suppose we have two servers (server1 and server2) both hosting services not able to authenticate against AD.
-Server1 has to send email with noreply-app@example.com to example.com addresses while server2 has to send emails with nessus@example.com and syslog@example.com mails from to infosec@example.com.
+Server1 has to send emails from noreply-app@example.com to example.com while server2 has to send emails from nessus@example.com or syslog@example.com to infosec@example.com.
 The network setup is like this:

     server1 (192.168.100.1) ------+
                                   |----> haraka (192.168.100.200) ----> AD (192.168.10.10)